swyang50066/cv-segmentation/README.md

 Currently, some methods are stiil in maintenance

-**GUI application for user-interactive medical image segmentation is building**
+**GUI application for user-interactive medical image segmentation is now building**

 ## Installation
 You can simply use functions in this repository by cloning repository,